For Media And Other Inquiries:

 The championships begin with the opening ceremony on Tuesday February 4th and wraps up with the men’s slalom on Sunday February 16th.
 For more information on the world championships, including the full schedule, please visit the FIS website at fis-ski.com.

 CBC Sports will be providing extensive coverage of these world championships.
-To learn more, please visit CBC Sport at cbc.ca/sports/Olympics.

-Follow Canada’s Ski Team this season on Alpine Canada’s website, across our social media accounts and subscribe to our newsletter.
+Follow Canada’s Ski Team this season on Alpine Canada’s website , across our social media accounts and subscribe to our newsletter .

 -30-